-How to survive in the early stage of starting up?
+How to Survive in the Early Stage of Startup?

 Starting a company is a lot more work than it looks.
 You pour your years of motivation and inside struggle into a brand after taking millions of decisions.
 Some turn out beneficial but some of them are a disaster too.
 However, after struggling with all criticism and financial insecurity, you finally open a company.
 Well!
 Let us tell you that was the easy part.